ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

 {% include icon.html type="danger" %}
 This tutorial has been updated for changes introduced in ev3dev kernel release
-10. **If you are running on an image file from before October 27th 2016 and have not manually upgraded your kernel, you will need to upgrade before continuing.**
+10. **If you are running on an image file from before 2016-10-17 and have not manually upgraded your kernel, you will need to upgrade before continuing.**
 You can check your kernel version by running `uname -r`.
 If it does not contain `-10-ev3dev-` or higher, you are not running a supported version.